midtown-ai/www/docs/glossary/t.md

  See also [T], [TF-IDF]

-## Term Frequency-Inverse Document Frequency Retrieval Model
+## Term Frequency-Inverse Document Frequency (TF-IDF) Retrieval Model
-## TF-IDF Retrieval Model

  TF-IDF stands for term frequency-inverse document frequency, and the tf-idf weight is a weight often used in [information retrieval] and text mining.
 This weight is a statistical measure used to evaluate how important a word is to a document in a collection or corpus.
 The importance increases proportionally to the number of times a word appears in the document but is offset by the frequency of the word in the corpus.
 Variations of the tf-idf weighting scheme are often used by search engines as a central tool in scoring and ranking a document's relevance given a user query.
 One of the simplest ranking functions is computed by summing the tf-idf for each query term; many more sophisticated ranking functions are variants of this simple model.
 Tf-idf can be successfully used for stop-words filtering in various subject fields including text summarization and classification.
-Typically, the tf-idf weight is composed by two terms: the first computes the normalized [Term Frequency (TF)][TF], aka. the number of times a word appears in a document, divided by the total number of words in that document; the second term is the [Inverse Document Frequency (IDF)][IDF], computed as the logarithm of the number of the documents in the corpus divided by the number of documents where the specific term appears.
+Typically, the tf-idf weight is composed by two terms: the first computes the normalized [Term Frequency (TF)], aka. the number of times a word appears in a document, divided by the total number of words in that document; the second term is the [Inverse Document Frequency (IDF)], computed as the logarithm of the number of the documents in the corpus divided by the number of documents where the specific term appears.

  ![](img/t/term_frequency_inverse_document_frequency_retrieval_model.jpeg ){: width="100%"}

  More at:

   * [http://tfidf.com/](http://tfidf.com/)

  See also [T], [NLP], [Retrieval Model], [Term Frequency Matrix]

-## Term Frequency Matrix
+## Term Frequency Matrix (TFM)

-## TFM

  The simplest way to map text into a numerical representation is to compute the frequency of each word within each text document.
 Think of a matrix of integers where each row represents a text document and each column represents a word.
 This matrix representation of the word frequencies is commonly called Term Frequency Matrix (TFM).